speters/ClipperDuet2N2k/README.md

 ### Firmware update

-In case the firmware was compiled with OTA firmware update possibility (`WITH_OTA` defined), __ClipperDuet2N2k__  starts a WIFI access point when the Clipper Duet is in configuration mode.
+In case the firmware was compiled with OTA firmware update capability (`WITH_OTA` defined), __ClipperDuet2N2k__  starts a WIFI access point when the Clipper Duet is in configuration mode.
 The access point will appear with a SSID _ClipperDuet2N2k_-..._.

 You can access the update web page via going to _clipperduet2n2k.local_ or _192.168.4.1_ in the web browser of your device connected to the _ClipperDuet2N2k-..._  access point.